From tee ball to varsity softball, Casey Zepernick has done it all and doesn’t plan on stopping playing her favorite sport anytime soon.

 “I am proud of Jack for how much he has improved throughout the season.
 He brings out the best in others,” Stone said.

-This month’s Jill of the Month says she knows her role on the girls’ varsity basketball team and her coach agrees.
+One of this month’s Athletes of the Month says she knows her role on the girls’ varsity basketball team and her coach agrees.
 As the leading rebounder, Kylie Neff is key to a strong defense for her Oakwood High School team.

 “My job is to rebound, and to do it well.
 My role on the team is to go be physical and get as many rebounds as possible, on both ends of the court,” Neff said.